Tundra Swan

 Geography

-Tundra swans are natives of regions of North America, Asia, Europe, north Africa, and the Caribbean.
+Tundra swans are natives of regions of North America, Asia, Europe, North Africa, and the Caribbean.
 Tundra swans of North America are migratory and consist of two populations: an eastern population and a western one.
 During the summer mating season, the western birds inhabit Alaska's southwestern coast, from the Aleutian Islands to Point Hope, and above Canada's Arctic circle.
 During the winter, they live in the Arctic slope in Alaska to the Californian Central Valley.
 In the summer mating season, the eastern birds live in the Pacific Ocean and migrate southward via Canada, and into North America's Great Lakes region.
-During the wintering season, the swans inhabit Maryland, Virginia, Georgia, North Carolina, South Carolina, and Florida.
+On their wintering grounds, the swans inhabit Maryland, Virginia, Georgia, North Carolina, South Carolina, and Florida.
 Tundra swans live in freshwater pools, lakes, grasslands, and marshes.
 At the time of migration, they occur in lakes and rivers along their migratory route.

 Climate zones